Money-saving tips! We’ve rounded up our top 30 wedding hacks that will save you money on your wedding!

 1. “Off-season” is the way to go

-November to March is the typical wedding off-season.
-If you have a limited budget, you can save your money by hosting your wedding during this time frame.
+When selecting your date (and venue!), consider months like November to March.
+These months are the typical wedding off-season.
+If you have a limited budget, you can save money by hosting your wedding during this time frame.
 Think about the celebration in January, and you can expect discounts.

 2. Consider a weekday wedding

 As Saturday is the most popular day for a wedding, it is a costly day to get married.
-You can save money by planning your wedding on Friday.
+You can save money by planning your wedding on Friday (or any weekday!).
 A Sunday or a weekday wedding is even better as there will be more savings that you can explore.

 3. “In-season” for flowers and menu choices